ssl-core/ssl-core/docs/contribution-guidelines.md

   * If your PR has not yet started to be revised for submission, you may want to leave it as draft
   * Opening a PR as draft early is a good way to avoid doubts only in the final revision, what can save **rework**
 * Don't worry about the number of commits or their size during development, but always about the size of the PR
-* Immediately before converting your PR from draft to standard one make sure that their related commits are in accordance with the [committing code](#committing-code) section
+* Immediately before converting your PR from draft to standard, make sure that their related commits are in accordance with the [committing code](#committing-code) section

 ### After Requesting a Review